junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Placed on the Union Calendar, Calendar No. 56.
 - 2007-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-91.
 - 2007-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-91.
+- 2007-04-18 — Received in the Senate.
+- 2007-04-23 — Read twice and referred to the Committee on Energy and Natural Resources.